/media/100-healthy-foods_healthtoday.jpg

 Plan and prep healthy meals

-Familiarize yourself with the most nutrient dense foods such and make some of them your favorites and a weekly staple.
+Familiarize yourself with the most nutrient-dense foods, and make some of them your favorites and a weekly staple.

 Choose healthy options when eating out